Header Image 1

 SWIMMING

 The children will go swimming in the Spring and/or Summer term now that they are in Key Stage 2.
 When swimming does start it is always on a Monday and replaces their Thursday PE lesson.
 This means they will wear PE kit on Swimming day, Monday, and their one other PE day, Wednesday.
 Only one class go at a time.
+The class not swimming will still have PE on Wednesdays and Thursdays.

 3W will begin swimming on Monday 26th January 2025.
 FINAL week Monday 13th April 2025.